waspeer/user-module-jwt/README.md

 # User Module JWT

 This is a module for user management/authentication.
-This is made for educational purposes.
+This is made for educational purposes, not be used in production.

 ## Setting up the development database

-You can use Docker to set up the database in development with the following command:
+You can use Docker to set up the database in development with the following commands.
+These commands only need to run once.
+Afterwards running `yarn dev` will automatically start these containers.

 ```sh
 docker run \